danilo-bc/edge-detect/README.md

   * bitarray
   * ray (recommended)
     * for parallel processing in simulation
+    * only supported on Linux and MacOS

 Hardware simulation dependencies:
 * Icarus Verilog 10.1
-* make (for ease of executing multiple bash commands)
+* make (for ease of executing multiple commands)

-This project currently uses stochastic circuits synthesized from [scsynth/STRAUSS](https://github.com/arminalaghi/scsynth)
+This project currently uses stochastic circuits derived from ones synthesized with [scsynth/STRAUSS](https://github.com/arminalaghi/scsynth)

 Installation recommendation:
 * Newer versions of Python 3 (like 3.6.x) come with pip preinstalled.
 [PyPi/pip](https://pypi.org/) is a simple package manager for Python (normally aliased as pip3)